Eluder dimension: localise it!: First-order regret bounds for online reinforcement learning

 \subsection{The $\ell$-GOLF algorithm, model and loss assumptions \& regret bound}

 Our $\ell$-GOLF algorithm (\cref{alg:rl}) is an extension of $\ell$-UCB to the episodic online reinforcement learning setting, generalising the GOLF algorithm of \citet{jin2021bellman} to arbitrary loss functions (GOLF is recovered by taking $\ell$ to be the squared loss).
-The algorithm requires the specification of a loss function $\ell \colon [0,1]^2 \to \R$, confidence widths $(\beta_t)_{t \in [n]}$ and function classes $\cG, \cF \subset \cQ$.
-The model $\cF$ contains candidate functions for estimating $q^\star$, and the model $\cG$ contains candidates for estimating $\cT f$ for $f\in\cF$.
-We will use the following two assumptions of \citet{antos2008learning}:
+The algorithm requires the specification of a loss function $\ell \colon [0,1]^2 \to \R$, confidence widths $(\beta_t)_{t \in [n]}$ and function classes $\cF, \cG \subset \cQ$.
+The model $\cF$ contains candidate action-value functions for estimating $q^\star$, while the model $\cG$ contains candidate Bellman updates; we write $\cG_h = \{g_h \colon g \in \cG\}$ for the stage-$h$ slice of $\cG$.
+For convenience, we augment every $f \in \cF \cup \cG$ with $f_{H+1}=0$.